MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

 The slicing combinators are different from filtering in that they evaluate their arguments at the *origin*.

-### Query Parameters

-With DataKnots, parameters can be provided so that static data can be used within query expressions.
-By convention, we use upper case, singular labels for query parameters.

-    void["Hello " .* Get(:WHO), WHO="World"]
-    #=>
-    │ It          │
-    ┼─────────────┼
-    │ Hello World │
-    =#

-To make `Get` convenient, `It` provides a shorthand syntax.

-    void["Hello " .* It.WHO, WHO="World"]
-    #=>
-    │ It          │
-    ┼─────────────┼
-    │ Hello World │
-    =#

-Query parameters are available anywhere in the query.
-They could, for example be used within a filter.

-    query = OneTo(6) >> Filter(It .> It.START)
-    void[query, START=3]
-    #=>
-      │ It │
-    ──┼────┼
-    1 │  4 │
-    2 │  5 │
-    3 │  6 │
-    =#

-Parameters can also be defined as part of a query using `Given`.
-This combinator takes set of pairs (`=>`) that map symbols (`:name`) onto query expressions.
-The subsequent argument is then evaluated in a naming context where the defined parameters are available for reuse.

-    void[Given(:WHO => "World", "Hello " .* Get(:WHO))]
-    #=>
-    │ It          │
-    ┼─────────────┼
-    │ Hello World │
-    =#

-Query parameters can be especially useful when managing aggregates, or with expressions that one may wish to repeat more than once.

-    GreaterThanAverage(X) =
-      Given(:AVG => Mean(X),
-            X >> Filter(It .> Get(:AVG)))

-    void[GreaterThanAverage(OneTo(6))]
-    #=>
-      │ It │
-    ──┼────┼
-    1 │  4 │
-    2 │  5 │
-    3 │  6 │
-    =#

-In DataKnots, query parameters permit external data to be used within query expressions.
-Parameters that are defined with `Given` can be used to remember values and reuse them.

 ### Records & Labels

-Data objects in this model can be created using the `Record` combinator.
+Data objects can be created using the `Record` combinator.
 Calculations could be performed on record sets.

     GM = Record(:name => "GARRY M", :salary => 260004)
     void[GM]